tusktenon/dotfiles/README.md

 Using Stow to manage your dotfiles works particularly well if you manage a number of different systems, since it gives you very precise control over which dotfiles get installed on each system.
 Having to follow the installation paths does make your repository a little awkward to navigate (lots of long paths and hidden files), but that's a minor disadvantage.

-Stow will add links for all the contents of a directory, but you can specify exceptions in `.stow-lcoal-ignore`.
+Stow will add links for all the contents of a directory, but you can specify exceptions in `.stow-lcoal-ignore` files.
 In this dotfiles repository, I've configured Stow to ignore directories named `resources` or `deprecated`, as well as README files.

 ### Creating links manually